acquia/lightning/README.md

 * The ability to place media into the text area and have it fully embedded as it will appear in the live entity.
 The following media types are currently
   supported:
+  * Audio files
   * Tweets
   * Instagram posts
-  * Videos (YouTube and Vimeo supported out of the box)
+  * Videos (YouTube, Vimeo, and files are supported out of the box)
   * Images
 * Drag-and-drop bulk image uploads.
 * Image cropping.